conduktor/conduktor-docs/docs/platform/get-started/installation/get-started/kubernetes.md

 # Helm chart installation

-Conduktor provides a [Helm repository](https://helm.conduktor.io) containing a chart that will deploy Conduktor Console on your Kubernetes cluster.
+Conduktor provides a [Helm repository](https://helm.conduktor.io) containing a chart that will deploy Conduktor Platform on your Kubernetes cluster.

 ### Overview

 We don't provide any relational database dependency, you will have to provide your own database.
 Check out [production requirements](#production-requirements) for details.

-Check our [Snippets](#snippets) section for more examples.
+Check out the [snippets](#snippets) section for more examples.

 ```shell
 # Setup Helm repository